コンテンツにスキップ

 libido

-Kurt Cobain's lyrics continue to echo in my head even after the show ends.
+Kurt Cobain's words continue to ring in my head even after the show ends.

-The 55-minute solo dance went by in the blink of an eye.
+The 55-minute solo dance went by in a flash.

-By the way, the title of this dance performance, ``Sakinan Göze Çöp Batar'' (What is gouged out is the eye of the protector) is apparently a Turkish proverb.
-I asked a friend who lives in Turkey, and he told me that the literal translation is "dust falls into the careful eye," and it means that only the things you cherish will be in trouble.
-It seems that the dancer Kerem himself suggested the title.
+By the way, the title of this dance performance, "Sakinan Göze Çöp Batar" (It is the guardian's eye that is gouged out) is a Turkish proverb.
+When I asked an acquaintance living in Turkey, he told me that the literal translation is "Garbage falls on the careful eye," meaning that only the things we cherish will suffer disaster.
+Apparently, it was dancer Kerem himself who suggested the title.

-Watching his works always gives me an opportunity to think about something important to someone else.
+Viewing a work always gives me an opportunity to think about what is important to someone.

-I would like to conclude this report by expressing my gratitude for being able to witness this valuable opportunity as part of the Yokohama France Month program, which ended with great success.
+I would like to conclude this report by expressing my gratitude for having had the opportunity to witness this rare opportunity as part of the Yokohama France Month program, which ended with great success.

 Related articles